cartmander/server-monitoring-automation/README.md

 - Workspace ID - ID of the new Log Analytics Workspace
 - Workspace Key - Key of the new Log Analytics Workspace
 - Scope Type - accepted values are either "ResourceGroup" or "Tag"
-- Scope - IF: ResourceGroup - name of resource group | IF: Tag - value for a "Terraform" Key
+- Scope - IF: ResourceGroup - name of resource group | IF: Tag - value for the "Terraform" Key
 ## Output

 The old Log Analytics extensions of the VMs of a specified scope should now be replaced by the one you provided in .tfvars.
 If there is no existing Log Analytics extension for certain VMs, it should still have the new Log Analytics extension.